tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 ## Getting started

+This tutorial will walk you through the process of training a text classification model and then deploying that model behind a REST API on Tembo Cloud.

+First, create a Tembo Cloud instance with the Machine Learning Stack.
+We recommend 8 vCPU and 32GB RAM for this example.

 # Text Classification on Tembo ML

-## Introduction

-The Tembo Machine Learning Stack has several important Postgres extensions that make it easy to train and deploy machine learning models in Postgres.

-This tutorial will walk you through the process of training a text classification model and then deploying that model behind a REST API.

-- [postgresml](https://pgt.dev/extensions/postgresml) - `pgml` allows you to train and run machine learning models in Postgres.
-It supports a variety of models and algorithms, including linear regression, logistic regression, decision tree, random forest, and k-means clustering.
-It also provides hooks into HuggingFace for downloading and consuming pre-trained models and transformers.
-- [pg_vectorize](https://pgt.dev/extensions/vectorize) - an orchestration layer for embedding generation and store, vector search and index maintenance.
-It provides a simple interface for generating embeddings from text, storing them in Postgres, and then searching for similar vectors using `pgvector`.

-The extensions listed above are all very flexible and support many use cases.
-Visit their documentation pages for additional details.

-## Getting started

-### Train a supervised model on a dataset

-In this example, we are going to build a click-bait detector.
-We want to have a service that can take in a block of text and then determine a probability that the text is click-bait.
+Let's build a click-bait detector, a service that can take in a block of text and then determine whether that the text is likely to be click-bait.

 We are going to structure this as a supervised machine learning problem, so we will need example of text that are both click-bait, and not click-bait.
 We will use the [clickbait dataset](https://github.com/bhargaviparanjape/clickbait/tree/master/dataset) for this example.

-Download the datasets.
+We'll use an open source sentence transformer from Hugging Face and the PostgresML extension to train an XGBoost model to classify text as click-bait or not click-bait.

+First, download those datasets.
+We will use `wget` to download them, but any tool will do.

 ```bash
 wget https://github.com/bhargaviparanjape/clickbait/raw/master/dataset/clickbait_data.gz